Eilenberg–Steenrod axioms

 In mathematics, specifically in algebraic topology, the Eilenberg–Steenrod axioms are properties that homology theories of topological spaces have in common.
-The quintessential example of a homology theory satisfying the axioms is singular homology, developed by Samuel Eilenberg and Norman Steenrod.
+The quintessential example of a homology theory satisfying the axioms is singular homology, developed by Samuel Eilenberg and Norman Earl Steenrod.

 One can define a homology theory as a sequence of functors satisfying the Eilenberg–Steenrod axioms.
 The axiomatic approach, which was developed in 1945, allows one to prove results, such as the Mayer–Vietoris sequence, that are common to all homology theories satisfying the axioms.

 If one omits the dimension axiom (described below), then the remaining axioms define what is called an extraordinary homology theory.
 Extraordinary cohomology theories first arose in K-theory and cobordism.